Presidential Security Force of Indonesia: Uniform

 The uniform worn by the Paspampres Honour guard is a red full dress uniform with a white buff belt worn on the upper waist, white trousers with white parade boots and a black shako with white hackle or peaked cap as the headdress.
 When mounted, personnel wear a dragoon helmet and carry lances or sabres.
 During certain ceremonies such as a state funeral or changing of the guard ceremony, a light blue beret is worn instead for the headdress.
 At night, a black trouser is worn instead as a mess dress.
 If on vehicle escort, personnel wear civilian business dress.
 A peaked cap may also be worn on certain occasions.
 Cordon Guards (Pasukan Cordon) wear dominantly black, with red, and gold dress uniforms.
 This is different to the Honor Guards (Pasukan Kehormatan) who wear red and white uniforms.
+Near the end of Jokowi's presidency, the Paspampres were seen wearing black peaked cap with only a few retaining their shako hats.
+By Prabowo's entry into office, the guards were seen only with peaked cap, and a different uniform style and blue coloured uniform in addition to existing red and black uniform were seen.
+The red tunic remained but has become darker in colour.

 Presidential band

 The Paspampres presidential band is a military band tasked for playing the national anthems during a State visit ceremony and performs music accompaniment during state-level receptions or banquets in the palaces and other official locations when the head of state is present.